Zahner-elektrik/Thales-Remote-Python/README.md

 ### [DCSequencer.ipynb](Examples/DCSequencer/DCSequencer.ipynb)

-* The [Zahner sequencer](http://zahner.de/files/sequencer-an-introduction.pdf) outputs current and voltage curves defined in a text file.
+* The [Zahner sequencer](https://zahner.de/media-files/support_downloads/files/sequencer_1.pdf) outputs current and voltage curves defined in a text file.
 * Setting output file naming for sequence measurements
 * Parametrizing an sequence measurement
 * Measurement with an external potentiostat (EPC-Device)

 ### [EISPad4.ipynb](Examples/EISPad4/EISPad4.ipynb)

-* Measurement of an impedance spectrum on a stack with single cells connected to the [PAD4](http://zahner.de/products/addon-cards/pad4.html) card.
+* Measurement of an impedance spectrum on a stack with single cells connected to the [PAD4](https://zahner.de/products-details/addon-cards/pad4) card.
-* **Importing the measurement results from the ism file into python**
+* **Importing the measurement results from the ism file into Python**
 * **Plotting the spectrum in bode and nyquist representation with the matplotlib library**

 ### [EISvsParameter.ipynb](Examples/EISvsParameter/EISvsParameter.ipynb)

 * Setting output file naming for impedance spectras
 * Measure impedance spectra with different DC parameters
-* Importing the measurement results from the ism file into python
+* Importing the measurement results from the ism file into Python
 * Display impedance and phase in contourplots with the matplotlib library

 ### [ImpedanceMultiCellCycle.ipynb](https://github.com/Zahner-elektrik/Zahner-Remote-Python/blob/master/Examples/ImpedanceMultiCellCycle/ImpedanceMultiCellCycle.ipynb)

 * Multichannel operation with several external potentiostats, of the latest generation, type **PP212, PP222, PP242 or XPOT2**.
 * Control of standalone operation of external potentiostats with the [zahner_potentiostat](https://github.com/Zahner-elektrik/zahner_potentiostat) library.
-* Shared [Zennium series](http://zahner.de/products/electrochemical-workstation.html) device for impedance measurements.
+* Shared [Zennium series](https://zahner.de/products#potentiostats) device for impedance measurements.

 ### [BCMuxInterface.ipynb](Examples/BCMuxInterface/BCMuxInterface.ipynb)